Conformal Bootstrap on the Annulus in Liouville CFT: Introduction

-The proof will be given in Section \eqref{onepointproof}. \begin{theorem} For $\mu\geq 0$, $\mu_\partial>0$, $b\in\partial^{out}\mathbb{A}^1_{q}$, we have here $\eta(q)$ is called the Dedekind eta function $\eta(q)=q^{\frac{1}{24}}\prod_{n=1}^{\infty} \left(1-q^{n}\right)$. \end{theorem}The proof will be given in Section \eqref{gamma insertion proof}. \begin{theorem} The conformal block \eqref{2pointblock} is well defined in the Seiberg bound \eqref{annulusseibergbound}, i.e. $\beta_1,\beta_2<Q$ and $\beta_1+\beta_2>0$.
-For almost all $P\in\R_+$, it's convergent in $q\in\D$. \end{theorem} The proof will be given in Section \eqref{Extension of the conformal block}. \begin{remark} Theorem \eqref{gammainsertion} can be understood as the partition function of annulus.
-To see this, we first put different boundary cosmology constants $\mu_{B_1}$, $\mu_{B_2}$ at $\partial\mathbb{A}^{out}$ and $\partial\mathbb{A}^{in}$ respectively, then it reads The left hand side is formally defined, since the partition function of annulus is $\infty$.
-This conjecture was first proposed in physics literature in \cite{Ma}, and later mathematically formulated in \cite[conjecture 1.4]{ARS21}. \end{remark} Theorem \eqref{two point bootstrap} shows the bootstrap formula in the amplitude bound (for its definition, see \eqref{annulusamplitudebound}), which is the largest region covered in \cite{GKRV21} when they deal with closed Riemann surface.
-Theorem \eqref{one point bootstrap} and Theorem \eqref{gammainsertion} concern the boundary of amplitude bound \eqref{annulusamplitudebound}, i.e. one of the $\beta_i$ equals $0$.
-In this case, the conformal block is convergent and the bootstrap formula still holds (namely the integral contour is still the spectrum $Q+iP$).
-Theorem \eqref{extend} confirms in the Seiberg bound \eqref{annulusseibergbound}, the conformal block is still convergent but the bootstrap formula no longer holds, we need to deform the integral contours and add some discrete terms which correspond to the poles of structure constant, this phenomenon is discussed in physics in \cite{ZaZa} and hasn't been proved.
-In the intermediate steps, we need lots of properties of $G(Q+iP,\beta)$, we gather these results in Section \eqref{gluingdefinition of G}.
-These estimates are hard even one assumes the explicit formula \eqref{bulkboundary}.
+\end{theorem} The proof will be given in Section \ref{proof of 12}. \begin{remark} Theorem \ref{gammainsertion} gives an explicit formula for the annulus partition function in LCFT.
+This conjecture was first proposed in physics literature \cite{Ma}, and later mathematically formulated in \cite[conjecture 1.4]{ARS21}.
+We also provide an explicit formula for torus 1-point conformal block with weight $\gamma$ \eqref{torus 1-point block}, this was predicted in physics paper \cite{Be} by numerical method.
+Our derivation of this torus block actually relays on its annulus counterpart formulation. \end{remark} \begin{remark} Theorem \ref{two point bootstrap} shows the bootstrap formula in the {\bf amplitude bound}: $\beta_1,\beta_2\in (0,Q)^2$, see \eqref{annulusamplitudebound}, which is the largest region covered in \cite{GKRV21}.
+In the case of $\beta_2=0$, $\beta_1\in(0,Q)$, the conformal block can not be directly defined as the Fourier transform of amplitudes, since the amplitude with $0$-insertion is not Hilbert-Schmidt.
+In theorem \ref{relation of one two}, we see the two-point annulus conformal block still makes sense when taking $\beta_2=0$ and \eqref{one point bootstrap} shows the bootstrap formula still holds (namely the integral contour is still the spectrum $Q+i\R$).
+Outside the amplitude bound, the bootstrap formula may no longer hold, we need to deform the integral contours and add some discrete terms which correspond to the poles of the structure constant, this phenomenon is discussed in physics \cite{ZaZa} and hasn't been proved. \end{remark}